Rochdale grooming gang members lose deportation appeal

 It stated Khan had shown a "breath-taking lack of remorse" and in his and Rauf's case there was a "very strong public interest" in them being kicked out of the UK.

-Khan had told the hearing he wanted to stay in the UK to be a "role model" for his son.
+Khan had told the hearing he wanted to stay in the UK to be a "role model" for his son and "teach him right from wrong".

 Both men tried to use human rights laws as reasons not to be removed and said they both had certificates "renouncing" their Pakistani citizenship.